robot-education/robot-handbook/style.md

 AnimationBuilders from .animate are not valid animations?
 GrowFromCenter should probably expose introducer (like Create and Uncreate do) Is there a use for an Add and Delete Animation?

+Remover animations break updaters, even when used after normal animations in a Succession.
+However, this behavior goes away if introducer is set to be true.